codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 Connect your Hosted GitOps Runtime to a Git provider for Codefresh to create the required Git repos.

 **Authorize access**
-  Based on the Git provider you select, you need to authorize access through OAuth or access token, and then select the Git organizations or accounts in which to create the required Git repos.
+  Based on the Git provider you select, you need to authorize access through OAuth or an access token, and then select the Git organizations or accounts in which to create the required Git repos.

 **Git organizations/accounts**
   Only authorized organizations are displayed in the list.
 To authorize organizations for the Codefresh application in GitHub, see [Authorize organizations/projects]({{site.baseurl}}/docs/administration/account-user-management/hosted-authorize-orgs/).